 C Color Spectrums 1 and 2 find any color of orange unappealing.

 Fortunately, the C Color App can assist you in making color decisions that accommodate your genetic preferences.

 The 2020 Pantone Color of the Year was “Classic Blue” and that particular hue is within the C Color Spectrum 4 category, unlike the color from 2019, “Living Coral” that is within the C Color Spectrum 3 category.

 This year Pantone has chosen two Pantone Colors of the Year and they are ”Ultimate Gray”, that is within the C Color Spectrum 1 category and “Illuminating” yellow, that is within the C Color Spectrum 3 category.

 The above are perfect examples of the fact, that color trends may or may not suit your innate/DNA color preferences.
 Fortuitously, there are millions of colors of blue, gray and yellow and C Color Spectrums 1, 2, 3, and 4 contain blues, grays and yellows.

 Therefore, if “Ultimate Gray” and “Illuminating” yellow are not favorable colors for you, the numerous color options of grays and yellows from within your C Color Spectrum can be employed.

 By determining your C Color Spectrum and incorporating those colors into your life, you can improve your appearance, health and well-being.

 Simply take the C Color Quiz, receive your C Color Spectrum and utilize the C Color App to identify whether an item is the optimal color for you.

-C Color enriches your understanding of color.
-You will be able to rethink your approach toward color-based decisions and save time, effort and thousands of dollars in the short and long run.
+C Color, as the 21st Century Palette and Color Consultant enriches your understanding of color.
+You will be able to rethink your approach toward color based decisions and save time, effort and thousands of dollars in the short and long run.